ankicommunity/anki-sync-server-rs/README.md

-This one is taken as an anki-sync-server implementation in Rust of  [ankicommunity/anki-sync-server](https://github.com/ankicommunity/anki-sync-server).
+This one is taken as a Rust version of  [ankicommunity/anki-sync-server](https://github.com/ankicommunity/anki-sync-server).
 <br>